 Our main research areas are in the field of freshwater biology.
 Research projects are often in cooperation with other institutes such as the University of Iceland, Holar Agricultural College and the Institute of Freshwater Fisheries.
 The main project over the last years has been the ESIL project.
 Other projects involve e.g. the biology of the tadpole shrimp (Lepidurus arcticus) and Arctic Charr (salvelinus alpinus) in lake Ůingvallavatn.
-We have also participated in international projects, such as NORLAKE and now recently in the Euro-limpacs project, which is funded by the EU.
+We have also participated in international projects, such as NORLAKE and the Euro-limpacs project, which was funded by the EU.

 A bibliography of Icelandic chironomid research Chironomids (Insecta, Diptera) are common in Icelandic water systems and there have been quite a few studies regarding them over the years.
 Below is a bibliography of research including Icelandic chironomids, based on references listed in the chironomid publication of the Zoology of Iceland (2005) plus additional references.
 Compiled by Ůˇra Hrafnsdˇttir: firstname.lastname@example.org Updated 14. desember 2006.